A lot or a little?

 What parents need to know

 Parents need to know that Look Who's Talking is a 1989 comedy in which Kirstie Alley gives birth to a baby who is voiced by Bruce Willis.
 For those who haven't seen the movie in a few years, there's a surprising amount of adult and iffy humor that make this best for teens and older.
-The movie begins with talking sperm cells swimming to try and fertilize an egg.
+The movie begins with talking sperm cells swimming to try to fertilize an egg.
 Alley's character becomes pregnant from a man who's having an extramarital affair with her; much of the second half of the movie concerns itself with the idea that a woman couldn't possibly raise a child without a man's help.
 During the birth of the baby, the woman is given Demarol, and the baby is shown acting high on drugs.
 In one scene, the baby calls his mother's date a "d--k," and in another scene, says "I feel like a retard."
 Lots of the humor is derived from the baby's defecation and urination habits.
 One of the babies in the maternity ward is Indian and talks in a stereotypical accent.
-Lots of sex jokes and innuendo.
-Occasional profanity, including "f--k" used once.
+There are lots of sex jokes and innuendo, and occasional profanity, including "f--k" (used once).

 What's the story?

 LOOK WHO'S TALKING chronicles the unlikely love affair of Molly (Kirstie Alley), a CPA, and taxi driver James (John Travolta).
 After finding herself pregnant with the child of her married client, Albert (George Segal), Molly sets out to find Mikey (vocalized by Bruce Willis) the "best daddy."
 She makes a deal whereby James will serve as her babysitter and then finds herself conflicted.
 Should she wait around for a hotshot Mr. Right or take a chance with the dashing and exciting (but poor) James?
 He's a dreamer, but according to Mikey's musings, he is surely a keeper.